 The new Marvin Malton M160 Rectangle Flying Hour (ref.
 M024.14.41.64) wrist watch looks great.
 But why isn’t it powered by a mechanical movement?
 Perhaps, the answer is that someone at Marvin wants to believe that two quartz calibers are actually better than just one self-winding movement.
+On the other hand, a pair of quartz calibers plus a mechanical movement (yes, I’m talking about the 2010 Dussert Tri Zone DW400 GMT watch) could be even better.

 The Swiss watchmaking brand Marvin has recently expanded its Malton family of round and cushion-shaped watches with a new timekeeper that sports an even more elegant rectangular body.